mdancho84/mdancho84.github.io/_posts/2022-03-15-the-data-science-career-path.md

 <p class="date text-center">Data Engineering in R (Big Data Tools)</p>

-If we head on down a little further on Page 3 of the cheat sheet, we find a section called "Speed & Scale" and "Integrating Python".
+If we head on down a little further on Page 3 of the cheat sheet, we find a section called "Speed and Scale" and "Integrating Python".

-## First up is Data.Table.
+## First up is Data.Table

 * **data.table:** This is the premier package for blazing speed.
 You can see how fast this is by exploring the [Data Table Benchmarks here](https://h2oai.github.io/db-benchmark/).
 It's faster than Spark, dplyr, pandas, dask, and most major data engineering and database softwares.